NickHath/Debugging-Guide/README.md

 ### 404

-* Check your URL's
+* Check your URL's, because its spelt wrong

 ### 500

-* Is your server running?
+* The error exists in your server, not the front end

 ### 401 (3rd party API)